OctopusDeploy/blog/blog/2022-03/multi-environment-github-actions/index.md

 ---
-title: Multi-environment deployments with GitHub Actions, ECR, and EKS
+title: Multi-environment deployments with GitHub Actions and Octopus
 description: As part of our series about Continuous Integration, learn how to build a Docker image in GitHub Actions, push to ECR, and deploy to EKS with Octopus.
 author: terence.wong@octopus.com
 visibility: private